zenbones-theme/zenbones.nvim/README.md

 print(sand.darken(20).hex)
 ```

-One example of this is the custom [lualine](lua/lualine/themes/zenbones.lua)
+One such example is the custom [lualine](lua/lualine/themes/zenbones.lua) theme.
-theme.

 See also
 [Lush's documentation](https://github.com/rktjmp/lush.nvim#advanced-usage) for